andreif/proj-template/README.md

 Repo and local setup:

 - Create a new repo using this template https://github.com/andreif/proj-template and clone locally
-- Change the deploy URL above in this readme if your repo is public.
+- Change the deploy URL above in this readme.
 - Start Postgres app/container.
 - `make setup`
 - `make server` to run local Django server